Neurosoft | Cybersecurity, Technology and Field Services

 • Compliance Costs

-Meeting the requirements of the NIS2 Directive entails investments in technology, personnel and processes.
+Meeting the requirements of the NIS 2 Directive entails investments in technology, personnel and processes.
 However, Essential Entities often incur higher compliance costs because they are mandated to implement more robust risk management and incident response measures.
 They must maintain regular reporting to authorities, increasing administrative and operational expenses.
 Important Entities, on the other hand, can adopt a slightly less resource-intensive approach, though non-compliance risks still necessitate significant investment.

 • Financial and Legal Consequences of Non-Compliance

-The penalties for non-compliance with the NIS2 Directive are significant for both classifications of entities.
+The penalties for non-compliance with the NIS 2 Directive are significant for both classifications of entities.
 However, Essential Entities are more likely to face regulatory action due to their proactive supervision.
 The consequences of non-compliance can include substantial fines based on turnover, legal liabilities resulting from breaches, operational disruptions, and damage to reputation, which can undermine customer and stakeholder trust.
 It is clear that the costs associated with compliance investments are much lower than the potential economic repercussions of an incident or non-compliance.

 • Business Disruption Risks